anatolio-deb/anyd/README.md

         return f"{self.hello} {arg}"
 ```

-Those methods won't expose to the client API.
+Those methods won't expose to the client's API.
 When API endpoint returns an exception, it will be raised on the client side.

 Start `MyServer`: